This post was originally written for my Instagram account

-In recovery from restrictive eating our body signals are beyond messy & plain unreliable!
+In recovery from restrictive eating our body signals are beyond messy and plain unreliable!

 We are recovering from restrictive eating that has left the body depleted and struggling to stay alive.

 The only way to recover from a restrictive mindset and allow the body to fully repair is to eat and eat like a person recovering from starvation and someone who needs to gain weight!

 When the body has been starved and the brain believes food is either scarce in its entirety or scarce at certain times of day, it will not waste precious energy sending hunger signals as it tried this when we entered restriction, without results!

 Anxiety also masks hunger.

 We are terrified of food and the thought of weight gain, we get anxious at the thought of eating more or outside our routines….
 That anxiety blunts any hunger signals the body is trying to send.